dantaeyoung/loomio-school/case_studies.md

 <div class="tile tile-33pc">
   <img src="/assets/Workout for Water.png" alt="logo" />

-  <p><strong>Les Mills and Unicef</strong> put their strengths together in a global campaign. <a href="http://blog.loomio.org/2017/12/21/unicef-and-les-mills-use-loomio-to-coordinate-global-fundraising-campaign/" target="_blank">This story</a> tells how that resulted tens of thousands of people to "Workout for Water".</p>
+  <p><strong>Les Mills and Unicef</strong> brought their strengths together in a global campaign. <a href="http://blog.loomio.org/2017/12/21/unicef-and-les-mills-use-loomio-to-coordinate-global-fundraising-campaign/" target="_blank">This story</a> tells how that resulted tens of thousands of people to "Workout for Water".</p>
 </div>

 <div class="tile tile-33pc">